Sign In Chef

 4 vegetarian,vegan,gluten-free,dairy-free,gluten free,dairy free,lacto ovo vegetarian,fodmap friendly,vegan side dish,antipasti,salad,starter,snack,appetizer,antipasto,hor d'oeuvre Asian

-Chardonnay, Sauvignon Blanc, and Gruener Veltliner are my top picks for Salad.
+Salad works really well with Chardonnay, Alcoholic Drink, and White Wine.
 Sauvignon Blanc and Gruner Veltliner both have herby notes that complement salads with enough acid to match tart vinaigrettes, while a Chardonnay can be a good pick for creamy salad dressings.
 The Dutton-Goldfield Dutton Ranch Chardonnay with a 4.7 out of 5 star rating seems like a good match.
 It costs about 43 dollars per bottle.

 Dutton-Goldfield Dutton Ranch Chardonnay